Creative Ways to Use Dolls in Play Therapy

 by Girls Go Games

 If you are looking for online activities for telehealth, this game allows for online dress-up and dollhouse play.
 There are a BUNCH of other games to choose from on this site as well.
 They are free to play.
+This is a way to allow creative doll play when you are limited to virtual sessions.

 by Monica McGoldrick

 Genograms can be helpful to better understand family dynamics and relationships.
 This idea uses dolls (or toys in general) to create the genogram to engage children.
 It is interesting to see which characters or toys are selected for each family member.
+There are many ways to process information, such as the placement of the characters and how they are grouped together.
+It is also telling which family members have friendly, endearing dolls selected, and which family members have more aggressive or scary toys selected.

 by Debbie Chapman

 Coffee filter dancers are really pretty.
 The link will take you to a full tutorial on how to create these little dolls.
 These could be used in many ways.
-First of all, you have to follow directions in order to create them which helps with listening and communication skills.
+First of all, you have to follow directions to create them which helps with listening and communication skills.
 Secondly, they could be used in storytelling similar to using puppets.
 The third idea that comes to mind is using these dolls as a source of comfort.
 They could be used as worry dolls, a token to take from the counseling room, or as a reminder of the therapy session.

 Related Post: Creative Ways to Use Dinosaurs in Play Therapy

 If you are on a tight budget, you may like these dollhouses from Dollar Tree.
 You can get the houses or the furniture for $1.25 each.
+Dollar Tree often has a selection of plush dolls, Barbie-type dolls, clothing, and accessories.

 by Sweet Briar Sisters